Close

 There’s nothing quite like the mystique of winter in Scotland.
 Join us for a journey deep into the heart of the Highlands, exploring some of Scotland’s richest winter habitats, including the ancient Caledonian Pine Forest and hills of the Cairngorms National Park, which are home to some of the UK’s most elusive wildlife.

-From snow-capped mountains to enchanting forests, frozen lochs and dark night skies, you’ll set out each day on foot to explore a variety of different habitats and learn more about the Highland wildlife and their ability to endure during the harsh winter conditions.
+From snow-capped mountains to enchanting forests, frozen lochs and dark night skies, we’ll set out each day on foot to explore a variety of different habitats and learn more about the Highland wildlife and their ability to endure during the harsh winter conditions.
 Exploring with your expert guide, they will help you spot tracks, identify different species and interpret fascinating wildlife behaviours.

 Discover how these vast areas of wilderness are managed and learn about the extensive re-wilding programmes that are in place intending to restore a greater natural balance to the ecosystems.
 Return to your handpicked accommodation each evening, where you’ll receive a warm welcome and a hearty meal.